sttich/dl-recommendation/README.md

-# Deep Learning for Sequential Recommendation: Algorithms, InfluentialFactors, and Evaluations
+# Deep Learning for Sequential Recommendation: Algorithms, Influential Factors, and Evaluations
 Here is the code to reproduce the experiment result in our paper "Deep Learning for Sequential Recommendation: Algorithms, InfluentialFactors, and Evaluations"

 - **GRU4Rec** is the code to reproduce the result of basic GRU4Rec, sample size, sample alpha, loss function and data augmentation.